Thea von Harbou: Partnership with Lang

 Thea von Harbou's first collaboration with Fritz Lang was marked by a common interest in India.
-As Harbou worked on an adaptation of her novel Das indische Grabmal (The Indian Tomb, 1918), Joe May assigned Lang to help her write the screenplay and work out production details.
+As von Harbou worked on an adaptation of her novel The Indian Tomb (Das indische Grabmal, 1918), Joe May assigned Lang to help her write the screenplay and work out production details.
 Praising Harbou's skills, Erich Kettelhut recalled: "She was not only well-liked by her colleagues, but also as much a creative force, as highly motivated and smoothly efficient, as her husband.
-Her loving personality was crucial to the professional teamwork.
-Harbou's ability to reach out to people and find compromise in the worst situations was a vital resource."
+Her loving personality was crucial to the professional teamwork. von Harbou's ability to reach out to people and find compromise in the worst situations was a vital resource."

-Harbou and Lang began an affair during this time; she divorced Klein-Rogge in 1920.
+von Harbou and Lang began an affair during this time; she divorced Klein-Rogge in 1920.
 Following the success of Dr. Mabuse der Spieler (Dr. Mabuse the Gambler) and the death of Lang's first wife, the couple married in 1922.
-They worked on a script that would reflect their pride in their German heritage, Die Nibelungen (1924), and enhance Harbou's reputation as a writer for the screen.
+They worked on a script that would reflect their pride in their German heritage, Die Nibelungen (1924), and enhance von Harbou's reputation as a writer for the screen.
 She became known for her unique habit of wearing the same dress throughout filming, even as she cooked hot meals for the crew during late nights.
 Visitors remembered Harbou taking charge of all the domestic and social responsibilities when visiting the couple's apartment.
 During this time of poverty in 1920s Germany, Harbou became active in acquiring food for her film crew, as one friend recalled, "She was even able to talk the UFA into carrying the costs so the crew could get their meals for free ... she stood there on the rough floor of that drafty shed for hours and didn't mind peeling potatoes or cleaning vegetables with the other women.
 Such was the spirit of sacrifice."